LeviDomingos/E-Commerce/README.md

 To my mentor Alex Ford, a great thank you for your help and patience above all for your guidance.
 Because of you I started buying I.T books again, something that gave up many many years ago.

 I bought two books, a Frontend book by Paul McFedriess and JavaScript by

+##Additional Information

+1 - There is no way of clossing the cart or basket (not on assigment) 2 - The mobile menu may colide with the cart if the cart is opened 3 - The checkout buttom does not work either (not on assigment) 4 - I tried to use Google font but would not allow me to do so, getting warning all the time...
+5 - I only used the cart, avatar and pictures but everything else I tried to create it myself 6 - The backgroung image would not work or display at all therefore chose to use a background color 7 - When I tested on Google Developer Tool different screen sizes did work fine but on real devices - samsung with height 600 the lightbox did not work as expected.
+8 -  I still leraning frontend indeed...